 Critical Thinking Course Pack

-Critical Thinking Course Pack (CT-Course) The learning outcome of the CT-Course Pack is measurable improvement in critical thinking.
-This unique program combines a personal assessment of reasoning skills and mindset with a suite of proven of online self-instructional learning modules.
-Working with the guidance of a teacher or professor, or studying individually at their own pace, students can focus on each specific reasoning skills and mindset attributes.
-Each learning module is rich with real life examples and practical applications of the targeted skill or attribute.
+The Critical Thinking Course Pack (CT-Course) is a self-study course for the personal development of Critical Thinking Skills and Mindset.
+The course pack combines a personal assessment of reasoning skills and mindset with a collection of online self-study modules.
+Working with the guidance of a professor trainer, or studying individually at their own pace, students can focus on each specific reasoning skill and mindset attribute.
+Each learning module uses real-life examples and practical applications to practice the targeted skill or attribute.

 Population: Critical Thinking Course Pack is calibrated for college level undergraduates and college prep students